Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 Welcome to our free and open course in biological modeling!

-That may seem like a mouthful.
-By "biological modeling" we mean that we are going to build models of biological systems that are relatively simple but nevertheless provide us with some deep insights into how those systems operate.
+In this course, we are going to build models of biological systems that are relatively simple but nevertheless provide us with some deep insights into how those systems operate.

 Furthermore, we will perform modeling of molecular and cellular biological systems at multiple "scales" of resolution, from the study of a single protein molecule within a cell's cytoplasm, to observing the interaction of proteins molecules interacting with each other as a whole, to a much wider view that considers cells themselves interacting with each other.
 There are fascinating insights lurking at all these levels of resolution, and the goal of this course is to help learners understand some approaches that lead us to these insights.